 Personal evidence is the information you gather directly from your client or patient.
 Personal evidence brings bioindividuality out of the realm of theory and puts it into practice.
 Personal evidence is collected with tracking tools and then put into functional systems and frameworks that enable you to see the bigger picture.

 And this brings me back to my husband, Isamu.
-You see, I advocated for the man I loved and the work I do is still in response to that memory—a memory of the person I knew so well being treated like a diagnosis alone.
-Isamu was not a brain tumor, he was not a Glioblastoma Multiforme—he was Isamu.
-Seeing him put in the box and seen through the narrow lens of the pathology was not OK for me.
+You see, I advocated for the man I loved.
+The work I do is still in response to that memory—a memory of the person I knew so well being treated like a diagnosis alone.
+Isamu was not a brain tumor.
+He was not a Glioblastoma Multiforme—he was Isamu.
+Seeing him put in a box and seen through the narrow lens of the pathology was not OK for me.
 It’s not OK for the patients we see in our clinic.
 And it’s not OK for the clients and patients seeking your help either.

 If you want to practice functionally, it’s time to honor personal evidence.

-Maybe not in the realm of evidence-based practices, but in a functional nutrition practice that honors history and experience as real, and telling—as evidence.
+Maybe not in the realm of naively evidence-based practices, but in a Functional Nutrition practice that honors history and experience as real, and telling—as its own set of evidence.

 Functional nutritionist and educator Andrea Nakayama (FNLP, MSN, CNC, CNE, CHHC) is leading patients and practitioners around the world in a revolution to reclaim ownership over our own health.
 Her passion for food as personalized medicine was born from the loss of her young husband to a brain tumor in 2002.
 She’s now regularly consulted as the nutrition expert for the toughest clinical cases in the practices of many world-renowned doctors, and trains a thousand practitioners online each year in her methodologies at Functional Nutrition Lab.
 Learn more about Andrea here.